 }

-The example above is how things used to be.
-Declaring sizes this way resulted in a rigid grid (grid being the main structure of a website including header, footer, content, sidebars etc.).
-As a consequence, no matter what size device you used to look at a website, it would always look the same and people on smaller screens had to pan and zoom to see all parts of it.
+Declaring sizes this way resulted in a rigid grid (a grid being the main structure of a website including header, footer, content, sidebars, etc.).
+As a result, no matter what size device you used to view a website, it would always look the same, and people on smaller screens had to pan and zoom to see all parts of it.

-Today we have what is called a fluid grid.
-This one uses proportionate measurements and is thus able to conform to size of the viewport instead of the other way around.
+Today, we have what is called a fluid grid.
+This uses proportionate measurements and is thus able to conform to the size of the viewport instead of the other way around.
 Here’s an example of how that looks in CSS:

 .content {